What was initially designed to provide protection and comfort for our feet has now become a symbol of social status.

 For the sneakerheads, there’s nothing more exciting than shopping for new pairs of kicks, not to mention scoring the hottest and rarest shoes on the market.

-While sneakers normally cost hundreds or thousands of dollars, others are priced way more than a car at Goat and StockX.
+While sneakers typically cost hundreds or thousands of dollars, others are priced way more than a car at Goat and StockX.
+Keep in mind that resale prices on these platforms fluctuate constantly, influenced by demand, rarity, and cultural moments.
+We recommend checking Goat and StockX directly to see the most up-to-date market values and historic sale figures.

-With sneaker companies releasing updated classics and limited editions in collaboration with high-profile artists, celebrities, and other popular brands, prices for exclusive pairs can go really high, especially on the secondary market.
+With sneaker companies releasing updated classics and limited editions in collaboration with high-profile artists, celebrities, and other popular brands, prices for exclusive pairs can skyrocket, especially on the secondary market.

-If you’re curious or would like to add another pair to your sneaker collection, check out the 23 most expensive sneakers in the world below.
+If you’re curious—or ready to add another pair to your sneaker collection—explore the 23 most expensive sneakers in the world below.

 Everyone thought the Nike Air Foamposite would ruin the footwear industry when it first dropped in 1997.
-Using plastic-based materials instead of leather and rubber, the technology was unique compared to the traditional footwear design during that time.
+Using plastic-based materials instead of leather and rubber, the technology was unique compared to traditional footwear designs of that time.

 Released in only one colorway, the Air Foamposite One was inspired by a beetle—not the Volkswagen, but the actual bug.
 The logo-less shoe features a synthetic, seamless upper crafted from a liquidized foam material that’s then poured into molds.